-If more than one first-degree relative has gastric cancer, the risk is increased approximately 10-fold [10].
-Nevertheless, a scientifically sound recommendation for screening endoscopy in individuals with a positive family history cannot be given.
-There is currently no scientific evidence for a benefit of specific preventive measures in close relatives of patients with gastric cancer [11].
-However, H. pylori eradication in first-degree relatives of gastric cancer patients is recommended [12].
+If more than one first-degree relative has a history of gastric cancer, the risk is increased approximately 10-fold [10].
+However, a scientifically sound recommendation for screening endoscopy in individuals with a positive family history cannot be given.
+There is currently no scientific evidence for the benefit of specific preventive measures in close relatives of patients with gastric cancer [11].
+However, it is recommended that H. pylori eradication be performed in first-degree relatives of gastric cancer patients [12].